 The USACE begins soliciting their MATOC river repair contractors for bids on the repairs and typically accepts the lowest proposal from a MATOC contractor that is deemed to meet repair requirements including cost and timeline.
 This accepted preliminary repair bid is presented to the party that is considered at fault for the damages.
 They are then offered the opportunity to seek a more affordable river repair contractor that meets all government requirements.
 If an alternate contractor is utilized by the party considered at fault, the repairs will be completed at their expense.

 This creates additional risk as contract work that occurs on rivers can result in unexpected delays and unforeseen challenges due to the nature of working in a hazardous river environment.
 Costs can exceed original estimates and even go beyond what the USACE would pay their MATOC contractor based on a pre-negotiated maximum.

-It is critical to engage a building consultant that is familiar with the nuances of MATOC contracts and the DOD competitive procurement process, often through work as a MATOC contractor themselves.
-Building consultants can review the details of the MATOC contractor’s bid for details like labour hours and rates, material quantity and cost, and assets utilized and day rates.
+It is critical to engage a building consultant that is familiar with the nuances of MATOC contracts and the DOD competitive procurement process, often through work as a MATOC contractor.
+Building consultants can review the details of the MATOC contractor’s bid for details like labor hours and rates, material quantity and cost, and assets utilized and day rates.
 Building consultants can also help identify and seek alternate bids for the repair job that would meet government requirements.
 It is vital that building consultants are engaged early, as the settlement process becomes more difficult once the repair work by the MATOC contractor commences.

 The Importance of Forensic Experts in the Claims Process